CS2103JAN2017-W15-B2/main/docs/UseCases.md

 #### MSS

 1. User enters command with name and description of task
-2. Taskbook enters task into system <br>
+2. TaskList enters task into system <br>
 **Use case ends**

 #### Extensions